modelica/ModelicaConference2023/README.md

 # Registration

 Here you can find all information about the [conference registration](registration.html) and Hotel contingent. **The  registration deadline is September 29th**.
-If you want to register after this deadline, please contact us via Mail mc15@eonerc.rwth-aachen.de.
+If you want to register after this deadline, please contact us via Mail <a href="mailto:mc15@eonerc.rwth-aachen.de">mc15@eonerc.rwth-aachen.de</a>.
 It is also going to be possible to register on-site.

 # Schedule